Warminster: UFO sightings

 Warminster was the location for a number of UFO sightings during the 1960s and 1970s.
 The first sighting was recorded on 25 December 1964 by Arthur Shuttlewood, who compiled a dossier of further sightings over the following year which he gave to the Daily Mirror to publish.
 The newspaper story gained the town some notoriety for UFO sightings, leading to a BBC documentary in 1966, several books on the sightings, a 2009 conference on UFOs, and a 2010 conference with UFO expert Nick Pope.

+To mark the 60th anniversary of the sightings in 2025 a conference was held, which featured music from the Scottish Alternative rock band C.E.IV and was attended by 200 local residents.